ImperialCollegeLondon/ReCoDE-home/docs/developing.md

 ## Preparing the repository

 The steps below will guide you to create a new repository in the Imperial College London GitHub organisation.
 You will need a short but meaningful name for the repostiory, which should follow the convention: `ReCoDE-name-of-my-exemplar`.
-You should determine a structure for your code with your RSE.
-For the learning annotation, we suggest presenting this using [MkDocs](https://www.mkdocs.org/), so will start you off with a templated repository that is MkDocs-ready.
+You should determine a structure for your code with your RSE mentor.
+For the learning annotation, we suggest presenting this using [MkDocs](https://www.mkdocs.org/), so that it will start you off with a templated repository that is MkDocs-ready.
 If you wish to use a different approach (e.g. Sphinx, Quarto) please discuss this with your team.

 ### Register on the Imperial GitHub